webdeveric/anti-theft-device/readme.md

     '.?webdeveric.com$',
   ],
   // The default callback will use location.replace( url ) so the user is taken back to your site.
-  // callback should be a simple ES5 compatilbe function.
+  // callback should be a simple ES5 compatible function.
   // Babel is not involved here.
-  // This will recieve the home URL with updated pathname.
+  // This will receive the home URL with updated pathname.
   callback: function( url ) {
     // console.log() gets removed during optimization.
 If you want to use it, use window['console'].log() instead. window['console'].log( url );